Foremost Energy Equipment Parts and services | terms and conditions

 8. Force Majeure

 Neither party shall be considered to be in default in the performance of its obligations to the extent it proves such performance has been prevented by an event of Force Majeure.
-“Force Majeure” means natural disasters, strikes, transportation disruptions, interruptions in the supply of raw materials including without limitation, acts of God or interference by governments or agencies of governments, and any circumstances beyond either party’s reasonable control.
+“Force Majeure” means natural disasters, strikes, transportation disruptions, interruptions in the supply of raw materials including without limitation, acts of God or interference by governments or agencies of governments, health crises, pandemics or epidemics, and any circumstances beyond either party’s reasonable control.
 Under no circumstances will lack of finances be construed to constitute an event of Force Majeure.

 9.1 The warranty period for the Work is ninety (90) days from the date the Work was completed (the “Warranty Period”).